seanox/aspect-js/manual/introduction.md

 [Learn more](markup.md#release)

 ## DataSource
-DataSource is an immutable XML-based data repository for static application data.
-It combines structured XML storage with multilingual data separation, optional aggregation, and transformation using XPath and XSLT.

-The concept combines characteristics of a read-only database and a content management system.
-DataSource is designed for data that is provided with the application and accessed primarily through queries and transformations.
+Immutable XML data source for static application data, combining structured XML storage with multilingual data separation, optional aggregation, and transformation capabilities via XPath and XSLT.
+The concept combines the characteristics of a read-only database and a content management system, targeting application-provided data that is accessed primarily through queries and transformations.

 [Learn more](datasource.md#datasource)